-In Ontraport, when you add a trigger to your campaign map, you’re adding a new door for your contacts to use to get to that campaign.
-You can add as many of these doors as you want, but they can only appear at the top of a campaign path.Check out the video about triggers and goals to learn more.
+In Ontraport, when you add a trigger to your automation map, you’re adding a new door for your contacts to use to get to that map.
+You can add as many of these doors as you want, but they can only appear at the top of an automation path.Check out the video about triggers and goals to learn more.

-Triggers are the starting point for your campaigns and should be the first thing you add when you build a campaign.
-To build a campaign from scratch, go to > Campaigns > > Start from scratch.
+Triggers are the starting point for your automation and should be the first thing you add when you build an automation map.
+To build your automation from scratch, go to → Automations → → Start from scratch.
 To add a trigger, click .

 You’ll see many options for triggers, broken into four categories: CRM, external events, sales and sites/pages.
 Here we’ve further broken them down into categories to help you find the best trigger for your specific use case.

 You’ll notice that the list of triggers is very similar to the list of goals.
-You’ll use triggers when you want to start a completely new campaign and add contacts to that campaign based on qualifying actions.
-Goals allow you to create new campaign paths based on the same qualifying actions, but can be within a large campaign, allowing you to easily track your efforts all in one map when in Performance Mode.
+You’ll use triggers when you want to start a completely new automation map and add contacts to it based on qualifying actions.
+Goals allow you to create new automation paths based on the same qualifying actions, but can be within a large map, allowing you to easily track your efforts all in one map when in Performance Mode.

 Customer Relationship Management (CRM)

 Tags are the way you label contacts for segmentation.
-If you want to add contacts with (or without) a certain tag to your campaign, you’ll use these triggers.
-This is a great option to use when you want your campaign to just be for a certain segment of your audience.
+If you want to add contacts with (or without) a certain tag to your automation map, you’ll use these triggers.
+This is a great option to use when you want your automation to just be for a certain segment of your audience.

 - When contact is added to tag